-- 1) The memorial does not request of the TSC Committee to study and report on any particular points of concern within the memorial. - 2) Synod has not directed the TSC Committee to study and report on any specific points within the memorial, but to conduct "further study" (2017 Minutes p.
+1) The memorial does not request of the TSC Committee to study and report on any particular points of concern within the memorial.

+2) Synod has not directed the TSC Committee to study and report on any specific points within the memorial, but to conduct "further study" (2017 Minutes p.
 153).
-This request is vague leaving the TSC Committee to decide what issues it wishes to consider as they relate to the Memorial rather than the desires of Synod. - 3) It appears to the TSC Committee that Synod's desire is for a more thorough examination of the memorial's content and implications as they relate to the current Form of Government (FOG) and not for a biblical, theological, ethical, or historical study of ecclesiastical parity, which would encompass the purview of the TSC Committee.
+This request is vague leaving the TSC Committee to decide what issues it wishes to consider as they relate to the Memorial rather than the desires of Synod.

+3) It appears to the TSC Committee that Synod's desire is for a more thorough examination of the memorial's content and implications as they relate to the current Form of Government (FOG) and not for a biblical, theological, ethical, or historical study of ecclesiastical parity, which would encompass the purview of the TSC Committee.

-- 4) The Committee suggests that the jurisdiction for addressing the content of Second Presbytery's Memorial is not the responsibility of the TSC Committee, but rather the FOG Revision Committee since the issue relates to changes made to the ARP Form of Government. - 5) Once the FOG Revision Committee has made its observations and recommendations to Synod, it may be appropriate for the TSC Committee, if requested by Synod, to add further studies of specific concerns related to Second Presbytery's Memorial if those studies would better prepare the members of Synod to vote responsibly on the Memorial. - 6) The TSC will make itself available as a resource to the FOG Revision Committee while they consider Second Presbytery's Memorial if requested to do so by either Synod or the Revision Committee.
+4) The Committee suggests that the jurisdiction for addressing the content of Second Presbytery's Memorial is not the responsibility of the TSC Committee, but rather the FOG Revision Committee since the issue relates to changes made to the ARP Form of Government.

+5) Once the FOG Revision Committee has made its observations and recommendations to Synod, it may be appropriate for the TSC Committee, if requested by Synod, to add further studies of specific concerns related to Second Presbytery's Memorial if those studies would better prepare the members of Synod to vote responsibly on the Memorial.

+6) The TSC will make itself available as a resource to the FOG Revision Committee while they consider Second Presbytery's Memorial if requested to do so by either Synod or the Revision Committee.

-- The TSC Committee recommends to Synod that 2017 Second Presbytery's Memorial regarding parity among pastors and elders be referred to the Revision Committee for study and recommendations to be presented at the 2019 General Synod of The Associate Reformed Presbyterian Church.
-Synod APPROVED. - That Synod advises the Revision Committee that the TSC Committee is willing to assist with research on specific issues if needed and requested.
-Synod APPROVED. - 3.
-That the report of the Committee on Theological and Social Concerns be received as a whole.
+- 1. The TSC Committee recommends to Synod that 2017 Second Presbytery's Memorial regarding parity among pastors and elders be referred to the Revision Committee for study and recommendations to be presented at the 2019 General Synod of The Associate Reformed Presbyterian Church.
+Synod APPROVED. - 2.
+That Synod advises the Revision Committee that the TSC Committee is willing to assist with research on specific issues if needed and requested.
+Synod APPROVED. - That the report of the Committee on Theological and Social Concerns be received as a whole.
 Synod APPROVED.
+Respectfully submitted, that a special committee appointed by the Moderator study whether or not homosexual orientation is morally neutral, and report back to the 2019 General Synod.